WeTransfer: Early history

-2016 – present
+2016–2022

 In 2016, WeTransfer announced the acquisition of digital design studio Present Plus, established in 2010 by Damian Bradfield and WeTransfer co-founder Nalden.
 In September, WeTransfer opened its first office in the United States at Venice Beach, Los Angeles.

-In early 2017, Gordon Willoughby became the company's Chief Executive Officer, taking over from Bas Beerens who became Executive Chairman.
+In early 2017, Gordon Willoughby became the company's Chief Executive Officer, taking over from Bas Beerens, who became Executive Chairman.

-In January 2018, WeTransfer launched content arm "WePresent".
-In August, WeTransfer acquired app developer FiftyThree, whose portfolio included sketching app Paper and collaborative presentation app Paste.
-In October, WeTransfer relaunched its mobile app with the name "Collect by WeTransfer".
+In January 2018, WeTransfer launched a content arm called "WePresent".
+In August, WeTransfer acquired app developer FiftyThree, who owned sketching app Paper and collaborative presentation app Paste.
+In October, WeTransfer relaunched its mobile app under the name "Collect by WeTransfer".

 In June 2019, WeTransfer experienced a security incident in which files were "sent to the wrong people".
 In August, the company closed a €35 million secondary funding round led by HPE Growth.

-In May 2020, India banned the WeTransfer app, citing security reasons.
+In May 2020, India banned WeTransfer, citing security reasons.
 In June, the company became a certified B Corporation.

-In February 2021, WeTransfer achieved carbon-neutral certification having pledged the previous year to reduce emissions by 30% by 2025.
+In February 2021, WeTransfer claimed to have achieved carbon-neutral certification, having pledged the previous year to reduce emissions by 30% by 2025.
 In March, the 2020 short film "The Long Goodbye" by Aneil Karia and Riz Ahmed commissioned by WeTransfer through WePresent won the 2022 Academy Award for Best Live Action Short Film.
-In April, the WeTransfer Foundation, "Supporting Act", focused on helping emerging creative talent was launched and the company pledged to donate 1% of revenues from 2022 onwards.
+In April, the company launched a charitable arm known as "Supporting Act", focused on helping emerging creative talent, pledging to donate 1% of revenues from 2022 onwards.
 In October, WeTransfer announced sales in 2020 of €65m.

 In April 2021, Reuters reported that the WeTransfer logos and likeness were used in high-profile phishing scams.

-In January 2022, WeTransfer planned for an IPO but ended up cancelling the offering shortly before listing.
+In January 2022, WeTransfer planned for an IPO for a valuation of up to $800 million but ended up canceling the offering shortly before listing citing market volatility.

-In 2022, Alexandar Vassilev took over from Gordon Willoughby as the company's Chief Executive Officer.
+In 2022, Alexandar Vassilev took over as the company's Chief Executive Officer.

+In May 2023, WeTransfer announced it reduced 78% of server emissions as part of its environmental commitments.

+Sale to Bending Spoons

+In July 2024 Italian technology company Bending Spoons announced that it would acquire WeTransfer.

+In early September 2024, Bending Spoons' CEO Luca Ferrari announced that WeTransfer would be having layoffs, with 'up to 3/4 of the jobs' likely to be cut.

 Leadership

 Bas Beerens founded the file-sharing platform WeTransfer with Nalden (Ronald Hans) and Rinke Visser in 2009.
-Beerens also runs the design consultancy OY Communications (initially OY Transfer) from which WeTransfer was developed.
-In 2012, he founded WeMarket, a global B2B marketplace for buyers and suppliers in any industry.

-Damian Bradfield, co-founder, joined the company in 2010.
+Damian Bradfield joined the company as a "founding shareholder" in 2010.
 Bradfield is currently WeTransfer's Chief Creative Officer.

 Chief Executive Gordon Willoughby joined WeTransfer in January 2017.
 He announced his departure from the company in May 2022 and was replaced by former Chief Technology Officer Alexandar Vassilev.

 Chief Financial Officer Melissa Nussbaum joined WeTransfer from King in September 2020.

 Martha Lane Fox joined WeTransfer as chair in July 2020.